<?xml version="1.0" encoding="UTF-8"?><rss version="2.0"

 <ul class="wp-block-list">

-<li>How did you support each other to make the tower?</li>
+<li>How did we support each other?</li>

-<li>Did we have a good way to make decisions?</li>
+<li>Did we have a good way of making decisions together?</li>

-<li>Did we enjoy working on this together?</li>
+<li>Did we actually enjoy it?</li>

 </ul>